prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## Accompanying Files

 There are three files to accompany this tutorial.
+To download these files, click [here](http://repo.gamesparks.net.s3.amazonaws.com/docs/tutorial-assets/LiveOpsEvents.zip).
 * The file named *sale_events_snippets.json* can be imported directly into you *Manage>Admin Screens* screens tab, where it will create all necessary Screens for this tutorial in your game.
 * It will not import the necessary Events to activate Events and assign Segments, so those can be found in *AuthenticationResponse.js* and *GS_HOURLY.js*.